 Hornets are a big fan of over-ripe fruit and other sweets.
 Also keep garbage in a sealed container to eliminate the temptation for hornets.
 Placing hornet traps next to these prime feeding locations can be a good step in dealing with a hornet problem.

 For mature hives, we recommend that you contact a professional pest control company.
 Hornets can be too dangerous to deal with in large quantities.
-Instead of risking your own safety contact us today at (877) 944-4007 or request an estimate online.
+Instead of risking your own safety contact our stinging insect control specialists today at (877) 944-4007 or request an estimate online.